 What Freelance Work Qualifies You for A freelancer Visa?

-As for tech, the professional services that will qualify you for freelance business registration in Dubai are software development, web development, data science, customer service, etc.
+As for tech, the professional services that qualify you for freelance business registration in Dubai are software development, web development, data science, customer service, etc.

 You can get your freelance permit and visa for the education sector if you are a research, e-learning advisor, etc.